Weapons and Warfare at Tamworth Castle

 As the ancient capital of Mercia and once home to the King of Mercia’s palace, Tamworth’s history is crammed with stories of intrigue and warfare.

-Artefacts will be brought to life with stunning replica weapons, hands-on activities and period costumes for young and old to try.
+Artefacts are be brought to life with stunning replica weapons, armour and lots of hands-on activities and period costumes for young and old to try.

 Summer Opening :